mal2994/sonified-space-browsing-tool/README.md

+check the pull requests for the most recent code!! the main branch contains what is stable.

 # sonified-space-browsing-tool
 in progress code that creates sound-emitting objects in a 5.1 surround space and allows a user to explore the space. one day, maybe an API.